 The federal Species at Risk Act and provincial Wildlife Act regulate threatened and endangered species and may limit the pace and amount of development in areas identified as critical habitat for species of concern such as Woodland Caribou.
 In Alberta, the Alberta Caribou Action and Range Planning Project has been established to develop action and range plans for sustaining Alberta's caribou populations.
 As noted above, Alberta's Draft Provincial Woodland Caribou Range Plan was released in December 2017 but has not yet been finalized.
+In August 2019, the Alberta Government created caribou sub-regional task forces to advise the government on land use planning at a local scale, including caribou recovery actions.
+The Corporation's current and future operations are included in the Cold Lake and Wandering River sub-regional planning areas.
+On April 8, 2022, the Alberta Government released the Cold Lake sub-regional plan.
+Further efforts in respect of the Wandering River sub-regional plan remain ongoing, and the Alberta Government expects that the plan will be finalized in early 2024.
 The federal and/or provincial implementation of measures to protect species at risk such as Woodland Caribou and their critical habitat in areas of the Corporation's current or future operations may limit the Corporation's pace and amount of development in affected areas.

 The operations of the Corporation are, and will continue to be, affected to varying degrees by laws and regulations regarding environmental protection.
 It is impossible to predict the full impact of these laws and regulations on the Corporation's operations.
 However, it is not anticipated that the Corporation's competitive position will be adversely affected by current or future environmental laws and regulations governing its current oil sands operations.
-The Corporation is committed to meeting its responsibilities to protect the environment wherever it operates and anticipates making increased expenditures of both a capital and expense nature as a result of increasingly stringent laws relating to environmental protection.
+The Corporation is committed to meeting its responsibilities to protect the environment wherever it operates and anticipates making increased expenditures of both a capital and operating expense nature as a result of increasingly stringent laws relating to environmental protection.
 The Corporation also believes that it is likely that the trend in environmental legislation and regulation will continue toward stricter standards.